-In February 2019, Codeup launched the very first (and still the only) Data Science career accelerator in San Antonio.
+In February 2019, Codeup launched the very first (and still the only) Data Science career accelerator based in San Antonio (but available remotely all across Texas).
 Our first class graduated 17 students with an 88% employment rate for an average starting salary of $72,000.
-Right now, our second class is cranking through their final capstone projects, in which they take a Data Science project to life.
-As we gear up to launch our 3rd class next month, let’s take a moment to introduce you to the incredible data science mentors helping you make a career transition.
+In January 2020, our second class is cranking through their final capstone projects, in which they take a Data Science project to life.
+As we gear up to launch our 3rd class in February 2020, let’s take a moment to introduce you to the incredible data science instructors ready to help you change careers.

 Between them, Maggie Giust, Zach Gulde, and Ryan Orsinger have over 20 years of technical industry experience.
 They’ve worked as data analysts, data scientists, software developers, curriculum developers, instructors, and more.
 They’ve worked at large companies like Rackspace and HEB, and smaller companies like Whiskr and Grok Interactive.
 Together, they have over 12 years of teaching experience at Codeup and the university level